infobip/infobip-spring-data-querydsl/README.md

 Without annotation processor this process can be quite cumbersome as connecting to database would be required during the build phase.

 Annotation processor generates Q classes for all classes that have `@Id` annotated fields.
-Reason why `@Id` is used and not some custom annotation is because for simplicity of use and implementation and because `@Id` is [required by Spring Data JDBC](https://docs.spring.io/spring-data/jdbc/docs/current/reference/html/#jdbc.entity-persistence.id-generation):
+Reason why `@Id` is used and not some custom annotation is for simplicity of use and implementation and because `@Id` is [required by Spring Data JDBC](https://docs.spring.io/spring-data/jdbc/docs/current/reference/html/#jdbc.entity-persistence.id-generation):
 > Spring Data JDBC uses the ID to identify entities.
 The ID of an entity must be annotated with Spring Data’s @Id annotation.

 Current implementation of Annotation Processor uses pascal casing based naming strategy for table and column names.